EV-OD/nepaliDate/DOCUMENTATION.md

 *   Server Component that fetches API documentation details from `/api/calendar/info`.
 *   Displays detailed information about the Nepali Calendar API, including endpoints, data structures, data coverage for Bikram Sambat years, usage notes, and API key authentication requirements.
 *   Uses ShadCN `Card`, `Accordion`, `Badge`, and custom table rendering for a structured and readable documentation page.
-*   Provides a link to the API Playground.
+*   Provides links to the API Playground and the "Get API Key" page.
 *   Includes page-specific SEO metadata for title, description, keywords (e.g., "Nepali Calendar API", "Bikram Sambat API", "API Documentation"), Open Graph, and Twitter cards.
 Content is optimized for these terms.

 ##### Key Page Content (for SEO Analysis):